Reports

 This study tests the premise that a values-driven wholesale distributor of food grown in the Philadelphia region can catalyze the necessary infrastructure to both supply the wholesale needs of the Philadelphia market and incentivize regional farmers to grow and sell more product regionally.
 This 240-page report includes all of The Common Market’s feasibility study methodology as well as supply- and demand-side interviews.

-Check out the latest news and stories of our farmers, customers and impact.
+Check out our past newsletters - updates and stories of our farmers, customers and impact.

 The Common Market Georgia has a new warehouse, our Mid-Atlantic facility runs on 100% renewable energy for the 3rd year running, and achieves SQF, Level 2 - a globally bench-marked food safety standard!